njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 [![GameChanger](https://i.ytimg.com/vi/xPHlim1lwcs/maxresdefault.jpg)](https://www.youtube.com/watch?v=xPHlim1lwcs "GameChanger")

-*A testimonial from Valley View Hospital of DAX Copilot's contribution to some value-based metrics.*
+*A testimonial from Valley View Hospital of DAX Copilot's contribution to some value-based metrics.
+Please click on the image to access the video.*

 There are several traditional financial metrics for Nuance including but not limited to:
 1. Increased revenue